AnujShrivastava01/Todolist-Mini-Project1-Devtown/README.md

-# This Todolist Project is created by me (Anuj Shrivastava) with the help of Devtown FWD 7 days Bootcamp and few internet sources .
+# This Todolist Project is created by me with the help of Devtown FWD 7 days Bootcamp and few internet sources .
 I hope you will run this and try it

 # to run this